The most expensive Lego sets of all time

 Current status Available

-The Lego Death Star is the newest addition to this list - released on October 4, it's blasted Rivendell out of the top 20, leaving a smouldering pile of bricks like the ruins of Alderaan.
+The Lego Death Star one of the newest additions to this list - released on October 4, it's blasted Rivendell out of the top 20, leaving a smoldering pile of bricks like the ruins of Alderaan.
 It may well creep a few places higher in time, since the kits above it are boosted by the fact they're out of production, and this is launching at an eye-watering price - just one cent short of a round thousand dollars.

 There was a little controversy when the Lego Death Star was announced, since - like many licensed Star Wars kits - you're partly paying for the licensing fees, and the price per brick is high.
 The Lego Titanic and Lego Eiffel Tower are each more than $300 cheaper, and contain more pieces.